 Open Science concepts

 A critical part of carrying out the social goals envisioned in the research process is to ensure project results are available for a broader audience.
-Therefore, open science practices are important parts of social impact (see Figure 12).
-Survey results display that the most frequent selected category was open access publication (326 times, ~ 90 % of the survey respondents; cf. Table 12), followed by open access data (234 times).
+Therefore, open science practices are a potentially first step to reach – at least intentionally - beyond the realms of academic world (see Figure 12).
+Survey results show that open access publication (326 times, ~ 90 % of the survey respondents; see Table 12) have become standard among the funded SNSF projects.
+The majority of SNSF funded projects employs also open access data (234 times).
+Other open science categories are employed by minority shares of SNSF funded projects.
+Although their use varies between 25% (open/shared infrastructure) and 38% (open peer revies), the results indicate a remarkable ongoing shift towards an open science culture.

 Following the dependence of social impact on the accessibility of results, [H] we assume that the number of open access practices tends to rise with higher levels of transdisciplinary experience.